maevadevs/Go-Developer-Foundation/03-Structs/readme.md

   - With the way `jim.updateName()` is defined, the *value* is copied and stored in a new location in memory
   - However, the variable `jim` is still *pointing* to the old *value*
   - We are not updating the original *struct*
-  - Instead, we are copying the newly assigned *value* into a different location is memory
+  - Instead, we are copying the newly assigned *value* into a different location in memory
 - To solve this issue, we need to use *Pointers* to force Go to *pass-by-reference*
   - We use the `&` sign to create a reference
   - `*var` - Operator to access the value that exist at the memory address (pointer)